jpsm83/health/documentation/n8n/salesArr.md

 - Identify products that are directly related to the article's main topic
 - Use real, searchable product names that exist on e-commerce websites
 - Order products from most common/best-selling to least common
-- Create 4 to 8 product names for each of the 6 languages (EN, PT, ES, IT, FR, DE) in a JSON object (minimum 4, maximum 8 per language)
+- Create 4 to 8 product names in English (EN) in a JSON object (minimum 4, maximum 8)
-- Translate and culturally adapt product names for each language region
-- Use straightforward, easy-to-find product terminology appropriate for each language
+- Use straightforward, easy-to-find product terminology appropriate for English e-commerce websites

 **OUTPUT FORMAT:**
-You must output the result as a JSON object with 6 language arrays (EN, PT, ES, IT, FR, DE), each containing 4 to 8 product names (minimum 4, maximum 8).
+You must output the result as a JSON object with an English (EN) array containing 4 to 8 product names (minimum 4, maximum 8).
 No other format is acceptable.

-Return the product names in this exact JSON format (example with 5 products per language):
+Return the product names in this exact JSON format (example with 5 products):

 {
-  "EN": ["Product Name 1", "Product Name 2", "Product Name 3", "Product Name 4", "Product Name 5"],
+  "salesProducts": ["Product Name 1", "Product Name 2", "Product Name 3", "Product Name 4", "Product Name 5"]
-  "PT": ["Nome do Produto 1", "Nome do Produto 2", "Nome do Produto 3", "Nome do Produto 4", "Nome do Produto 5"], "ES": ["Nombre del Producto 1", "Nombre del Producto 2", "Nombre del Producto 3", "Nombre del Producto 4", "Nombre del Producto 5"], "IT": ["Nome del Prodotto 1", "Nome del Prodotto 2", "Nome del Prodotto 3", "Nome del Prodotto 4", "Nome del Prodotto 5"], "FR": ["Nom du Produit 1", "Nom du Produit 2", "Nom du Produit 3", "Nom du Produit 4", "Nom du Produit 5"], "DE": ["Produktname 1", "Produktname 2", "Produktname 3", "Produktname 4", "Produktname 5"] }
+}

 **REQUIREMENTS:**
-- Must be a JSON object with 6 language arrays: EN, PT, ES, IT, FR, DE
+- Must be a JSON object with an English (EN) array
-- Each language array must contain 4 to 8 product names (minimum 4, maximum 8)
+- The EN array must contain 4 to 8 product names (minimum 4, maximum 8)
-- Products must be ordered from most common/best-selling to least common in each language array
+- Products must be ordered from most common/best-selling to least common
 - Product names must be directly related to the article content
-- Product names must be translated and culturally adapted to each language's region
-- Product names must be straightforward and easy to find on sales websites in that language
+- Product names must be straightforward and easy to find on English e-commerce websites
-- All 6 language arrays must have the same number of products
+- Use English product names as they appear on English e-commerce websites (Amazon, eBay, etc.)
 - JSON must be valid and properly formatted
 - No extra commentary or text outside the JSON object

-**TRANSLATION AND CULTURAL ADAPTATION:**
-- **EN (English)**: Use English product names as they appear on English e-commerce websites
-- **PT (Portuguese)**: Translate to Portuguese and adapt to Portuguese-speaking regions (Brazil/Portugal)
-- **ES (Spanish)**: Translate to Spanish and adapt to Spanish-speaking regions
-- **IT (Italian)**: Translate to Italian and adapt to Italian-speaking regions
-- **FR (French)**: Translate to French and adapt to French-speaking regions
-- **DE (German)**: Translate to German and adapt to German-speaking regions
-- Use culturally appropriate product terminology for each language
-- Maintain the same product concepts across all languages, but adapt the names to local conventions

-**CRITICAL: Your response must be ONLY the JSON object with 6 language arrays (EN, PT, ES, IT, FR, DE), nothing else.**
+**CRITICAL: Your response must be ONLY the JSON object with an English (EN) array, nothing else.**
 ```

 ## USER MESSAGE

 ```
-Please analyze the following article content and create a JSON object with 6 language arrays (EN, PT, ES, IT, FR, DE), each containing 4 to 8 product names (minimum 4, maximum 8) that are directly related to the article topic:
+Please analyze the following article content and create a JSON object with an English (EN) array containing 4 to 8 product names (minimum 4, maximum 8) that are directly related to the article topic:

-{{ $json.article.languages[0].content }}
+{{ JSON.stringify($('Rewrite article').item.json.message.content) }}

 Rules:
 1. Read and understand the article content thoroughly
 2. Identify products that are directly related to the article's main topic
-3. Create 4 to 8 product names for each of the 6 languages (EN, PT, ES, IT, FR, DE) as arrays of strings (minimum 4, maximum 8 per language)
+3. Create 4 to 8 product names in English (EN) as an array of strings (minimum 4, maximum 8)
-4. All language arrays must have the same number of products
-5. Order products from most common and best-selling to least common in each language array
+4. Order products from most common and best-selling to least common
-6. Translate and culturally adapt product names for each language region
-7. Use straightforward, searchable product names that are easy to find on e-commerce websites in each language
+5. Use straightforward, searchable product names that are easy to find on English e-commerce websites
-8. **IGNORE ALL BRAND NAMES** - If article mentions "BrandX creatine", output only "creatine" (or translated equivalent)
+6. **IGNORE ALL BRAND NAMES** - If article mentions "BrandX creatine", output only "creatine"
-9. **NO PERISHABLE PRODUCTS** - If article mentions "apples", suggest "apple pills", "dehydrated apple", "apple books" instead (translated appropriately)
+7. **NO PERISHABLE PRODUCTS** - If article mentions "apples", suggest "apple pills", "dehydrated apple", "apple books" instead
-10. **NO SUBSCRIPTIONS** - Never include any type of subscription (subscription, monthly subscription, subscription box, etc.)
+8. **NO SUBSCRIPTIONS** - Never include any type of subscription (subscription, monthly subscription, subscription box, etc.)
-11. Use specific product names rather than generic categories
+9. Use specific product names rather than generic categories
-12. Extract generic product names from any brand-specific mentions
+10. Extract generic product names from any brand-specific mentions
-13. Output only the JSON object with 6 language arrays (EN, PT, ES, IT, FR, DE), nothing else
+11. Output only the JSON object with an English (EN) array, nothing else

-**CRITICAL: Products must be directly related to the article content, ordered by sales potential (most common/best-selling first), and translated/culturally adapted for each language region.**
+**CRITICAL: Products must be directly related to the article content, ordered by sales potential (most common/best-selling first), using English product names as they appear on English e-commerce websites.**
 ```

 ---